 Their beds consist of a crib mattress, pillow, and a large fuzzy microfiber blanket that they play with every day.
 Sometimes it’s a fort, or just a blanket for the couch.
 Either way, it’s not practical to have them make their beds with our set up.

 Haha, secret’s out now.
 I just don’t dust.
-I also don’t have any shelves at kid level and they would break our cheap plastic blinds if we dusted those.
+We don’t have any shelves at kid level and they would break our cheap plastic blinds if we dusted those.
 I remember dusting my mom’s special figurines she had on display from Germany.
 We have nothing like that here.
 We vacuum, that’s it.

 Things to teach your kids to do for themselves as soon as you possibly can